Zaphoood/sensors/README.md

   <img src="./images/connected.png" width="40%"/>
 </p>

+_This project was created as part of an assignment for the class 'Topological Data Analysis' at the Faculty of Computer Science of the University of Ljubljana, Slovenia._

 ## Idea

 Given a set of sensors around the globe (e.g. weather stations), represented as points on the unit sphere, we consider